perturbing/vasil-tests/inline-datums-cip-32.md

 # How to use inline datums
-In this tutorial we will discuss the usage of the new functionality of inline datums [(1)](https://cips.cardano.org/cips/cip32/).
+In this tutorial, we will discuss the usage of the new functionality of inline datums [(1)](https://cips.cardano.org/cips/cip32/).
 ## What are datums?
-Functionally datums are pieces of data that are attached to outputs.
-In this way data can be represented and handled on the Cardano blockchain.
-Before the Vasil hard fork in the Alonzo era there where two ways of attaching these datums, namely with a hash or embedding it.
-In the first case a commitment was made to what the datum is without publicly revealing the value of the datum by only adding the hash of the datum to the output.
+Functionally, datums are pieces of data that are attached to outputs.
+In this way, data can be represented and handled on the Cardano blockchain.
+Before the Vasil hard fork in the Alonzo era, there were two ways of attaching these datums, namely with a hash or embedding it.
+In the first case, a commitment was made to what the datum is without publicly revealing the value of the datum, by only adding the hash of the datum to the output.
 The second case does the opposite, it reveals the value on the blockchain so that anyone can see it.
 The location of the embedded datum is in the transaction that create the output.
-To retrieve it one must use a db-sync instance to retrieve the transaction body.
+To retrieve it, one must use a db-sync instance to retrieve the transaction body.

 ## What will change in the new Babbage era?
-In practice the construction of a transaction that consumes an output with datum requires the spender to attach the full datum to the transaction, even if the datum is already embedded in the output.
+In practice, the construction of a transaction that consumes an output with a datum requires the spender to attach the full datum to the transaction, even if the datum is already embedded in the output.
 This is not optimal since it requires the user to search for the datum.
-Also, this way of providing the data twice is redundant and takes up unnecessary space in a transaction if the datum is already know on the blockchain (the current transaction size limit is 16384 bytes).
-With the upcoming hardfork there will be an additional method of adding datums to outputs that is called 'inline' datums.
-This way of attaching datums to outputs lets users that consume this output specify that the data is already at the output so that they do not need to provide it to their transactions.
+Furthermore, this way of providing the data twice is redundant and takes up unnecessary space in a transaction if the datum is already know on the blockchain (the current transaction size limit is 16384 bytes).
+With the upcoming hardfork, there will be an additional method of adding datums to outputs that is called 'inline' datums.
+This way of attaching datums to outputs lets users who consume this output specify that the data is already at the output so that they do not need to provide it to their transactions.
 Below we will have a look at an example.

 ## An example
-To showcase this new feature we will use the trivial validator given by
+To showcase this new feature, we will use the trivial validator given by
 ```haskell
 {-# LANGUAGE DataKinds         		#-}
 {-# LANGUAGE NoImplicitPrelude 		#-}